TomosRich/PLIF-Processing/paper.md

 This code is currently designed to take images of two calibration tanks in the path of the laser, the background flow, and a pixel to mm calibration target as input.
 These are used to calculate the gradient of a line through the tank intensities, and an offset to make this line go through zero.

-Methods to calculate the absorptivity $\varepsilon$ of a solution vary, this software package includes a pacakge of code to iteratively calculate this from the calibration images.
+Methods to calculate the absorptivity $\varepsilon$ of a solution vary, this software package includes a package of code to iteratively calculate this from the calibration images.
 This process mostly uses the existing code and is designed to be optional.

 # Package Functions